Capturing Change: Nesting Season

 Of Freshkills Park’s 2,200 acres, half are now grasslands.
 The Department of Sanitation (DSNY) created these meadows over the last twenty years as part of the landfill “cap.”
 Layers of soil, geotextiles, and a plastic geomembrane have sealed off the landfill mounds, and native plants have rooted in the topsoil to help prevent erosion.
 The most prominent grass species planted are Indian grass, big blue stem, switchgrass, and little blue stem.
 A variety of other flowering species have also cropped up, including asters, goldenrod, bee balm, and milkweeds.

 Plants often create the base for entire ecosystems, and they are key in establishing habitats for wildlife.
 Many grassland bird species need at least 500 continuous acres of grasslands to support them.
 As agriculture and urbanization have claimed more land throughout the Northeast, grasslands have disappeared, and many species that rely on the habitat are threatened.
-Freshkills Park, with nearly 1,000 acres of grasslands, represents one of the only viable habitats in the metro New York area for birds like the savannah sparrow and grasshopper sparrow, which is “threatened,” or likely to become endangered, in New York State.
+Freshkills Park, with nearly 1,000 acres of grasslands, represents one of the only viable habitats in the metro New York area for birds like the savannah sparrow and grasshopper sparrow.
+The New York State Department of Conservation has designated the grasshopper sparrow as a species of special concern.

 Annual mowing happens in the fall, after the nesting season.
 This allows birds to raise their young safely in the tall summer grasses.
 The timing is also associated with the reproductive cycle of the grasses.
 By the time mowing occurs, most of the grasses have released their pollen and seeds and the wind has carried them away.